slaxor505/OpenPlantbook-client/README.md

 }
 ```
 This is token to access API.
 It will expire in 2629800 seconds = 1 month.
 It is ok to get a new token everytime.
-We will need "token_string" on next step.
+We will need "token_string" at next step.

 3. Make a Plant Search API call with 'Bearer Token' HTTP header:
 Query parameter ?alias=<search string> is required.